rttechdev/sql-notes/01_Select.md

-# 🟦 SQL: SELECT Statement — Summary Notes
+# 🟦 SQL: SELECT Statement

 ## ✅ Purpose
 - The `SELECT` statement is used to retrieve data from one or more columns in a table.